optuna/optuna/docs/source/faq.rst

 How can I prevent sampling of certain hyperparameters?
 ------------------------------------------------------

-There are two kinds of constraints optimizations, one with soft constraints and the other with hard constraints.
+There are two kinds of constrained optimizations, one with soft constraints and the other with hard constraints.
 Soft constraints do not have to be satisfied, but an objective function is penalized if they are unsatisfied.
 On the other hand, hard constraints must be satisfied.

 Optuna is adopting the soft one and **DOES NOT** support the hard one.
 In other words, Optuna **DOES NOT** have built-in samplers for the hard constraints.